sayahali/Tal-Brabo-ROS-MC4N-triomotion-controller/README.md

 # Tal-Brabo-ROS-MC4N-triomotion-controller
 Controlling a triomotion MC4N controller in order to move a Tal Brabo robotic arm under ROS and ubuntu 16.04
   1) Tested system:

 -ubuntu 16.04

 -ros kinetic

+For those who want to excute cammands direcetly with linux,you need to

   2) Communication with Linux:

 The IP address of the controller is 192.168.0.250